-A few years ago hiring a house cleaner seemed like a luxury I couldn’t afford.
+A few years ago something like hiring a maid service NYC as a house cleaner seemed like a luxury I couldn’t afford.
 However, my husband and I are in gazelle intense mode now that he has finished his Ph.D.
 Simply put, we have a lot of debt to pay off from his many years in school.
 I work from home and have recently come to the conclusion that I make more per hour than a housecleaner does.
 I could justify the expense of a house cleaner coming in every two weeks to do more deep cleaning such as mopping the entire upstairs, dusting, cleaning blinds, etc. if I work during the time the housecleaner is there.

 Many of us are conditioned to see outsourcing household chores as a luxury that we should not waste money on.
 (At least that was the way I was raised.)
 However, if you work a full-time job and have a side gig in the evenings and weekends, AND make more per hour than you would pay for the outsourcing, it may make sense to hire someone to do the tasks you don’t want to or don’t have the time to do.
 I would much rather do my work than clean the house, and economically, it makes sense to outsource.